CalebK33/PyRend/docs/overlay.rst

 .. note::

-    Technically you can also manually change the properties of an item siply by doing:
+    Technically you can also manually change the properties of an item simply by doing:

     ``myItem.opacity += 0.2``